denniskuijs/openremote/docs/implementation_ebs_data_volume.md

       - manager-data:/storage
 ```

-With this setup, the `EBS` volume can now easily be attached to other `EC2` instances as long as the `PGDATA` variable is configured on both the original and target machine.
+With this setup, the `EBS` data volume can now easily be attached to other `EC2` instances as long as the `PGDATA` variable is configured on both the original and target machine.
 Additionally, the `Docker Compose` file becomes much simpeler, only the `PGDATA` variable needs to be configured, eliminating the need to define different volume paths for each individual container.

 ## 2. Implementation in the CI/CD pipeline
-In this section, I will explain how I implemented my prototype into the existing CI/CD pipeline on `Github Actions`.
-It will be devided into the following topics.
+In this section, I will explain how I implemented my prototype into the existing `CI/CD` workflow on `Github Actions`.
+It will be devided into the following topics:

   - Creating/Mounting the `EBS` data volume
   - Adding CloudWatch metrics/alarms for the `EBS` data volume